charlotteispark/charlotteispark.github.io/_pages/about.md

 Hi, I'm Charlotte!
 I am currently a first year EECS PhD student at MIT, affiliated with the [Labaratory for Information and Decision Systems](https://lids.mit.edu/) (MIT LIDS).
 I am advised by [Devavrat Shah](https://devavrat.mit.edu/).
 My research interests lie in causal inference, algorithms, and more broadly in both theoretical computer science and ML theory.

 Prior to starting at MIT, a received my bachelors from Caltech in Computer Science.
-During my time at Caltech, I worked with [Leonard Schulman](http://users.cms.caltech.edu/~schulman/) in the [Theory of Computation] (http://theory.cms.caltech.edu/) group, working on causal identification algorithms within the Do-Calculus framework.
+During my time at Caltech, I worked with [Leonard Schulman](http://users.cms.caltech.edu/~schulman/) in the [Theory of Computation](http://theory.cms.caltech.edu/) group, working on causal identification algorithms within the Do-Calculus framework.
 During two of my undergraduate summers, I worked in the [Supertech](https://supertech.mit.edu/) group at MIT with [Charles Leiserson](https://people.csail.mit.edu/cel/).

-Write your biography here.
-Tell the world about yourself.
-Link to your favorite [subreddit](http://reddit.com).
-You can put a picture in, too.
-The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.
+My research is supported by an MIT Presidential Fellowship.

 Put your address / P.O. box / other info right below your picture.
 You can also disable any these elements by editing `profile` property of the YAML header of your `_pages/about.md`.
 Edit `_bibliography/papers.bib` and Jekyll will render your [publications page](/al-folio/publications/) automatically.